Frequently Asked Questions

 When is the deadline for Recommendation Letters to be submitted?

-Recommendation letters should be submitted by 11:59 PM PST on Thursday, February 1, 2024.
+Recommendation letters should be submitted by 11:59 PM PST on Friday, February 28, 2025.
 Recommendation letters can be submitted at this Letter of Recommendation Submission page.
-Please note that deadline for students to apply to the program is also February 1, 2024.
+Please note that deadline for students to apply to the program is also February 28, 2025.
+If you know you will be submitting your application close to the deadline,…

 May I be enrolled in classes, holding a job, or volunteering at the same time?